 Together, these requirements mean that where LFR is used for the automatic, indiscriminate collection of biometric data in public places, there is a high bar for its use to be lawful.
-While this is the Commissioner’s general assessment of what the legislation requires in this context, she emphasises that any investigation or regulatory assessment would be based on the facts of the case, considering the specific circumstances and relevant laws.
+While this is the ICO’s general assessment of what the legislation requires in this context, they emphasise that any investigation or regulatory assessment would be based on the facts of the case, considering the specific circumstances and relevant laws.

-The Commissioner will continue her investigative and advisory work.
-This includes completing investigations already underway, assessing DPIAs which identify high-risk processing, conducting a proactive audit of LFR systems in deployment, and, where appropriate, support data protection Codes of Conduct or certification schemes.
+The ICO will continue their investigative and advisory work.
+This includes completing investigations already underway, assessing DPIAs which identify high-risk processing, conducting a proactive audit of LFR systems in deployment and, where appropriate, support data protection Codes of Conduct or certification schemes.
 Further next steps for the ICO and for controllers are detailed in the conclusion to this Opinion, alongside recommendations for technology vendors and the wider industry.

-In considering any regulatory action or use of her enforcement powers, the Commissioner may refer to this Opinion as a guide to how she interprets and applies the law.
+In considering any regulatory action or use of enforcement powers, the Commissioner may refer to this Opinion as a guide to how they interpret and apply the law.
 Each case will be fully assessed on the basis of its facts and relevant laws.
-The Commissioner may update or revise this Opinion based on any material legal or practical developments in this evolving area, such as judicial decisions and case law, or further findings from her regulatory work and practical experience.
+The Commissioner may update or revise this Opinion based on any material legal or practical developments in this evolving area, such as judicial decisions and case law, or further findings from their regulatory work and practical experience